Piedmont, Oklahoma: History

 The city of Piedmont was founded on land claimed during the Unassigned Land Run of April 22, 1889.
 The town was founded in 1903 by Dr. E. H. Long.

 Piedmont's success was spurred by the now-defunct St. Louis, El Reno and Western Railway that extended a line from Guthrie to El Reno, which allowed it to become an agricultural market center.
 However, the railroad ceased to operate in 1924.

 Piedmont remained a small but stable rural community for the first half of the 20th century.
 Starting in the 1970s, the town became an increasingly popular bedroom community for those working in nearby Oklahoma City.
 Development of the "Northwest Expressway" (Oklahoma State Highway 3) resulted in population growth of 124%.

 2011 tornado

-On May 24, 2011, Piedmont and surrounding areas were struck by the 2011 El Reno–Piedmont tornado.
-Rated EF5, it destroyed about 180 homes in the city, caused over $20 million in property damage, and killed two children.
+On May 24, 2011, Piedmont and surrounding areas were struck by a large, long-tracked and exceptionally intense EF5 tornado, which destroyed about 180 homes in the city, caused over $20 million in property damage, and killed two children.